 Jesus had referred to His disciples as servants in John 13:16.
 In a master-servant relationship, a servant was not privy to his master’s business.
 A servant’s responsibility is to faithfully carry out his master’s orders without question or complaint.
 Jesus elevated His disciples to a higher plane by calling them friends.
 Jesus’ disciples were still obligated to obey His commands, but were privileged to know the reason for the commands.

 Jesus had shared with His disciples everything that He had learned from His Father.
 What Jesus shared, as well as what He did, became the content of the gospel message His friends would share with the world.
 Do you consider yourself a friend of Jesus or a reluctant servant?

 15:16 You did not choose me, but [unlike rabbis and philosophers whose disciples chose them] I [Jesus took initiative] chose you [cf. Lk.
 6:13] and appointed [a specific calling] you to go and bear fruit [purpose to which they were called] — fruit that will last [cf. Isa.
 55:11].
 Then the Father will give you whatever you ask in my name [phrase limits our requests to that which is consistent with His will].

-Note: Apart from prayer, no productive ministry exists through the life of a believer.
+Prayer is essential to bearing “fruit that will last.”
+Apart from prayer, no productive ministry exists through the life of a believer.
 Prayer is the key to a believer’s spiritual development and productive ministry.

 15:17 This is my command: Love each other [appropriate in light of Lk.
 22:24].